-- 1-Fine cracks that do not need repair, less than 1.0mm, - 2-Noticable cracks, yet easily filled 1mm 5.0mm, - 3-Cracks that can be repaired and possibly some of the wall sections will need to be replaced.
+1-Fine cracks that do not need repair, less than 1.0mm,

+2-Noticeable cracks, yet easily filled 1mm - 5.0mm,

+3-Cracks that can be repaired and possibly some of the wall sections will need to be replaced.
 Weather tightness can be impaired, 5.0mm -15.0mm,

 4-Extensive repair works required involving breaking out and replacing these sections.
 Walls can become out of plumb and fall and causes reduced bearing capacity, 15.0mm - 25.0mm.

 IMPORTANT: Regardless of location or size If cracks have been identified then a structural engineer is required to determine the significance of the cracking prior to a decision to purchase.

 2H) Important Note: Where any elevated structure (deck, balcony, veranda etc.) is present, and this elevated structure is designed to accommodate people, you must have this structure checked by an engineer or other suitably qualified person.
 You should also arrange annual inspections of the structure by an engineer or other suitably qualified person to ensure any maintenance that may become necessary is identified.
 Care must be taken not to overload the structure.
 Nothing contained in this inspection should be taken as an indicator that we have assessed any elevated structure as suitable for any specific number of people or purpose.
 A qualified engineer can only do this.
-For the purpose of this report, the structure includes elevated decks; verandas, pergolas, balconies, handrails, stairs and children can obstructions must be removed to enable an evaluation to be carried out by an appropriately qualified person.
+For the purpose of this report, the structure includes elevated decks; verandas, pergolas, balconies, handrails, stairs and children's play areas.
+Where any structural component is concealed by lining materials or other obstructions, these linings or obstructions must be removed to enable an evaluation to be carried out by an appropriately qualified person.